 Ash, Dowler, and Varsi favored methane/oxygen because it would provide 80% of hydrogen/oxygen's propulsive energy, and because methane remains in liquid form at typical martian surface temperatures.
 They estimated that launching a one-kilogram Mars sample directly to Earth (that is, with no stop in Mars orbit to rendezvous with and transfer the sample to a Earth-fueled Earth Return Vehicle) would require manufacture of 3780 kilograms of methane/oxygen, and calculated that a Mars surface stay-time of at least 400 days would be necessary to allow sufficient time to manufacture adequate quantities of propellants.

 The 1978 JPL study would inspire many other mission designers to tap resources the twin Vikings had confirmed exist on Mars.
-In 1982, for example, at the 1982 American Institute of Astronautics and Aeronautics/American Astronautical Society Astrodynamics conference Science Applications Incorporated engineers presented a paper on use of Mars resources in automated rocket-propelled ballistic hoppers and propeller-driven airplanes.
-The inhabited base scenario developed at the 2nd The Case for Mars Conference (1984) relied heavily on extraction of resources from the martian atmosphere for both life-support consumables and rocket propellants.
+At the 1982 AIAA/AAS Astrodynamics conference, for example, Science Applications Incorporated engineers presented a paper on use of Mars resources to make propellants for automated rocket-propelled ballistic hoppers and propeller-driven airplanes.
+The Mars base scenario developed at the second The Case for Mars Conference (1984) relied heavily on extraction of resources from the martian atmosphere for both life-support consumables and rocket propellants.

 A Forgotten Pioneer of Mars Resource Utilization (1962-1963)